Ear Surgery

 Large Ear Reduction (Macrotia)

 Many men and women perceive their ears as being too large, sometimes because the height of their ears is taller than average.
 This may occur in young people or become an issue later in life, and negatively affects self-esteem and confidence.
 Most people have no idea that this can be improved with plastic surgery!
 An elegant and relatively minor procedure called macrotia reduction, or Reduction Otoplasty, involves removing some cartilage and skin through hidden incisions.
-In adults, this procedure is often performed under local anesthesia and either oral or IV sedation, and downtime is about a week.
+In adults, this procedure is often performed under local anesthesia and either oral or IV sedation in our QuadA-accredited office-based operating suite, Capek Surgical Arts, or a hospital operating room.
+Downtime is about a week.

 Before Your Procedure